To Use or not to Use Muon: How Simplicity Bias in Optimizers Matters: Theory on Deep Linear Networks

-\textbf{Assumptions:} For the clarity of presentation, we assume $\Sigma_{xx}=I$.
-We also assume the joint diagonalizability of $\Sigma_{yx}$, $U_0$ and $V_0$.
-This assumption is typically justified by starting from small initialization, where prior work \citep{zhang2026saddletosaddle} shows that in that regime, the principal components of $U, V$ do align with the ones of $\Sigma_{yx}$ early on in the training---a phenomena known as silent alignment \citep{hu2020surprising, jacot2021saddle}.
-For relaxations of the assumption $\Sigma_{xx}=I$, we refer to \citet{zhang2026saddletosaddle,vasudeva2026how, watanabe2026impact}.
+\begin{assumption} We assume $\Sigma_{xx}=\bI$ and the joint diagonalizability of $\Sigma_{yx}$, $\bU_0$ and $\bV_0$. \end{assumption} The identity covariance assumption is required for solvable gradient flow dynamics \citep{fukumizu98batch,saxe2013exact}.
+For relaxing $\Sigma_{xx}=\bI$, we refer to \citet{gidel2019implicit, advani20highd, vasudeva2026how, watanabe2026impact}.
+The joint diagonalizability assumption is justified by the fact that under small initialization, the principal components of $U, V$ do align with the ones of $\Sigma_{yx}$ early on in the training, a phenomenon known as the silent alignment \citep{atanasov22silent}.